VPS hosting is one of the most effective ways to host a website. Join us as we review the eight best providers.

 - Price – It’s natural to seek out the host with the lowest price, but in the long run it’s better to choose the host with the best value for money.
 This could mean a slightly more expensive provider with better features.
 You’ll also want to keep an eye out for discounts that help you save on a high-quality service, like Bluehost’s discounted VPS plans for new customers.

-The 8 best VPS hosting providers: The roundup
+The 8 best VPS hosting services: